Commentary Matthew 13

 “I will open My mouth in parables; I will utter things hidden since the foundation of the world.”

-Recall early that Jesus said the reason he speaks to the crowds in parables is because their hearts were hard.
-God is looking for people who will worship him in faith, not by proofs.
-The disciples had softer hearts and thus they were able to understand his parables.
+Recall earlier that Jesus said the reason He speaks to the crowds in parables is because their hearts were hard.
+God is looking for people who will worship Him in faith, rather than follow Him because He gives them things.
+The disciples had softer hearts, and thus God allowed them to understand His parables.
 And where they didn’t understand, Jesus explained it to them using plain language.
-Recall from the book of John that when the first disciples, who were with John The Baptist, heard John’s testimony about Jesus, they followed Jesus.
-One even ran to fetch his brother and told him, “ we have found the Messiah”.
-So from the very beginning of Jesus’s ministry, his disciples (except Judas) had put their faith in Jesus.
-(See John 1: 35-51)

 Verse 36